programming-digital-twins/pdt-edge-components/README.md

 Note: Check back regularly for version updates, as this repository is under active development and is in 'alpha' mode (e.g., UNRELEASED).

-### About the app and its design
+## Organization

 If you're reading [Programming the Internet of Things: An Introduction to Building Integrated, Device to Cloud IoT Solutions](https://learning.oreilly.com/library/view/programming-the-internet/9781492081401), you'll see a partial tie-in with the exercises described in each chapter and this repository.

-## This repository aligns to exercises in Programming Digital Twins, and partially to Programming the Internet of Things
+Please NOTE: This repository aligns to exercises in Programming Digital Twins, and partially to Programming the Internet of Things

 These components are all written in Python 3, and are largely based on, although different from, the exercises designed for the Constrained Device Application (CDA) specified in my book [Programming the Internet of Things: An Introduction to Building Integrated, Device to Cloud IoT Solutions](https://learning.oreilly.com/library/view/programming-the-internet/9781492081401).

-## How to navigate the directory structure for this repository
+### Repository Navigation

 This repository is comprised of the following top level paths:
 - [config](https://github.com/programming-digital-twins/pdt-edge-components/tree/alpha/config): Contains basic configuration file(s).